Cooper Campus Safety and Security Manual | BCTC

 Chemical Hazardous Waste

-All persons who generate hazardous chemical waste must attend the hazardous waste training class given by the BCTC Chemical Hygiene Officer or watch the Hazardous Waste Training power point and complete a quiz – Please see Training
+All persons who generate hazardous chemical waste must attend the hazardous waste training class given by the BCTC Chemical Hygiene Officer or watch the Hazardous Waste Training power point and complete a quiz – Please see Training Requirements.
+The general procedures for disposing of chemical hazardous waste are outlined below.

 • Place all waste to be disposed of in one central, secure location.

 • Waste must be placed in an appropriate container with a secure cap/seal.
-The container must carry a label, which states it is hazardous waste and lists all the
+The container must carry a label, which states it is hazardous waste and lists all the contents without abbreviations or chemical symbols.

 • The waste will be picked up UKEM.
 Ensure that a contact person is available to assist in the pickup and to answer any questions.